QualiSystems/devguide_source/_cloudproviders/9.0.0/configuring-deployment-paths.md

 vendor.resource.MyDeploymentPath:
 {% endhighlight %}

-Replace "MyDeploymentPath" with the display name of the new deployment path.
+Replace "MyDeploymentPath" with the new display name of the new deployment path.
 For example: "MyTestPath".

 Install the shell on CloudShell and in the **Manage>Apps** page, create an App template.
 You should be able to see the new deployment option in the **Select Deployment Type** area: